Taylor Graham

-Taylor Graham (born June 3, 1980) is a former American soccer player.
+Taylor Graham (born June 3, 1980) is an American former soccer player.

 Career

 Youth and college

 Graham attended Rio Americano High School and played five years of college soccer at Stanford University, registering as a walk-on his freshman year of 1998, and only appearing in two games in 1999.
 After appearing in 18 games his sophomore season, Graham started every possible game his final two, winning first team All-Pac-10 his senior year, as he led the Cardinal to an appearance in the NCAA College Cup.

 Professional

 After graduating from Stanford, Graham was drafted 33rd overall in the 2003 MLS SuperDraft by the Kansas City Wizards.
 Graham was signed to a developmental contract, making two appearances and playing a total of ten minutes.
 In his second season Graham was given significantly more playing time, playing as both a right back and central defender.
 After a season in the USL First Division when he played every minute for the Seattle Sounders, led his team to the title, and was named USL Defender of the Year, Graham was acquired by the MetroStars, now New York Red Bulls.
 He was released midway through the 2007 season and signed with his former club Seattle Sounders.
 He then signed with Seattle Sounders FC, a continuation of the Sounders in Major League Soccer.
-On May 26, 2010 he had his first appearance of the 2010 season in a friendly against Boca Juniors of Argentina, playing the full 90 minutes and putting up a solid performance.
+On May 26, 2010, he had his first appearance of the 2010 season in a friendly against Boca Juniors of Argentina, playing the full 90 minutes and putting up a solid performance.

 Graham announced his retirement on December 2, 2011, after he was dropped from the roster by the Seattle Sounders.